 Former US Ambassador to the United Nations Nikki Haley said she would not give up despite losing to Donald Trump in her home state.
 (Source: AP) |

-Former South Carolina Governor Nikki Haley vowed to keep fighting on Thursday after a crushing defeat to Donald Trump in her home state, highlighting the uphill climb she faces to win the Republican nomination.
+Former South Carolina Governor Nikki Haley vowed on February 24 to keep fighting after a heavy defeat to Donald Trump in her home state, emphasizing the uphill climb she faces to win the Republican nomination.

-When Nikki Haley took the podium on the evening of February 24, the courage she had shown after her defeat in New Hampshire a month earlier was gone.
-Her expression was gloomy and for a moment, Nikki Haley seemed about to withdraw from the race for the Republican nomination.
+When Nikki Haley stepped up to the podium on the evening of February 24, the courage she had shown after her defeat in New Hampshire a month earlier was gone.
+Her expression was somber, and for a moment, Nikki Haley seemed about to withdraw from the race for the Republican nomination.

-However, in front of her supporters, Ms. Haley declared: “Our country will fall apart if we make the wrong choices.
+However, in front of supporters, Ms. Haley declared: "Our country will fall apart if we make the wrong choices.
 This has never been about me or my political future.
-We need to defeat Joe Biden in November.”
+We need to defeat Joe Biden next November."

 Source